azarafrooz/quarry-agent/README.md

 This way you can use the memory of previous results as another table in Postgres/Steampipe

+### Include SQL examples in prompt

+Share SQL examples in prompt or crawl your steampipe plugin documentation to extact examples of correct SQL to have better results.

 ## 🏗️ Architecture Overview

 ```mermaid